 A Dog’s Funeral

 Despite the occasion, his eyes have always had sad expressions.
 Sometimes, his eyes express a combination of anger and sadness.
-Other times, they seem filled with sorrow and defeat, as if he married the most traumatizing events of his life.
+Other times, they seem filled with sorrow and defeat, as if he is bound by the most traumatizing events of his life.
 He thinks he is winning his battle against those traumas if he is always enraged.
 But when he is tired of being enraged, he is vulnerable, and I can see defeat and sorrow in his eyes.
-Either way, he is losing.

 A few weeks later, my dad came back for breakfast.
 I sat on the front porch, watching him walk the long entryway holding our puppy.
 The expression in his eyes didn’t tell me anything new.
 Yet when something is wrong, his mouth does this flat-line thing that forces out his dimples.
 I waited till he was close enough.
 I always felt I needed to read his mood to approach him.

 I asked him, “What happened?”
-He tells me in a cracking voice, “He ate something bad.”
-He didn’t want to tell his six-year-old daughter her puppy got hit by a car.
+He told me in a cracking voice, “He ate something bad.”
+He didn’t want to tell me the puppy was poisoned.
 We sat silently for a long time before we took him between the yuca crops and the guava tree.
 We dug a hole, and my dad gently laid our puppy in it.
 We stood there for a few minutes.
 He didn’t say anything.
 It was almost lunchtime.
 This is the most prolonged moment I recollect bonding with my dad.

 My father had four siblings.
 When he was six, his father left and never looked back.
 They grew up in country culture, where having male figures around is adored.
 My father and his little brother became inseparable in a household full of females.
 They played the protectors of their home and formulated their own concept of a what father figure should be.
 When my father was twenty-six his little brother was beaten to death by a local gang.